SUBSCRIBE TO OUR FREE NEWSLETTER

 Compounded by long-term climate change, events like El Nino pose deadly threats to coral reefs as they succumb to severe or long-term bleaching that degrades and erodes their structures--which in turn provides less shoreline protection from storms and fewer habitats for ecologically and economically critical marine life, the National Oceanic and Atmospheric Association (NOAA) announced.

 U.S. reefs are being hit disproportionately hard, particularly in Hawaii, where the effects are intensifying and expected to worsen over the next month.
-But NOAA estimates that by the end of the 2015, nearly 95 percent of all American coral reefs will have been exposed to bleaching conditions.
+However, NOAA estimates that by the end of 2015, nearly 95 percent of all American coral reefs will have been exposed to bleaching conditions.
 Moreover, those conditions may last into the next year.

 Also at high risk are reefs surrounding Haiti, the Dominican Republic, Puerto Rico, and the U.S. Virgin Islands.
 Bleaching in the Indian and southeastern Pacific Oceans is also expected to continue and grow with the arrival of El Nino.

-Citing the Intergovernmental Panel on Climate Change (IPCC), Klare writes, "'This irreversible loss of biodiversity'...will have 'significant consequences for regional marine ecosystems as well as the human livelihoods that depend on them.'"
+Citing the Intergovernmental Panel on Climate Change (IPCC), Klare writes, "'This irreversible loss of biodiversity...will have 'significant consequences for regional marine ecosystems as well as the human livelihoods that depend on them.'"

 The two previous global coral bleaching events occurred in 1998 and 2010.
 But, as University of Queensland professor and Global Change Institute director Ove Hoegh-Guldberg told the Guardian, this one is poised to be "the worst coral bleaching event in history."